Check Your Understanding

 The current density in a conducting wire increases due to an increase in current.
-The drift velocity is inversely proportional to the current , so the drift velocity would decrease.
+The drift velocity is proportional to the current , so the drift velocity would increase.

 Silver, gold, and aluminum are all used for making wires.
 All four materials have a high conductivity, silver having the highest.
 All four can easily be drawn into wires and have a high tensile strength, though not as high as copper.
 The obvious disadvantage of gold and silver is the cost, but silver and gold wires are used for special applications, such as speaker wires.
 Gold does not oxidize, making better connections between components.
 Aluminum wires do have their drawbacks.
 Aluminum has a higher resistivity than copper, so a larger diameter is needed to match the resistance per length of copper wires, but aluminum is cheaper than copper, so this is not a major drawback.
 Aluminum wires do not have as high of a ductility and tensile strength as copper, but the ductility and tensile strength is within acceptable levels.
 There are a few concerns that must be addressed in using aluminum and care must be used when making connections.
 Aluminum has a higher rate of thermal expansion than copper, which can lead to loose connections and a possible fire hazard.
 The oxidation of aluminum does not conduct and can cause problems.
 Special techniques must be used when using aluminum wires and components, such as electrical outlets, must be designed to accept aluminum wires.